neonexus/sails-react-bootstrap-webpack/README.md

 * Online in a single command, thanks to included [Ngrok support](#working-with-ngrok).
 * Automatic (incoming) request logging (manual outgoing), via Sails models / hooks.
 * Setup for Webpack auto-reload dev server.
+Build; save; auto-reload.
 * Setup so Sails will serve Webpack-built bundles as separate apps (so, a marketing site, and an admin site can live side-by-side).
 * More than a few custom [helper functions](api/helpers) to make life a little easier.
 * Includes [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) to make using Bootstrap styles / features with React easier.
 * Schema validation and enforcement for `PRODUCTION`.
-This repo is set up for `MySQL` (can LIKELY be used with most if not all other SQL-based datastores [I have not tried]).
-If you plan to use a different datastore, you will likely want to disable the schema validation and enforcement feature inside [`config/bootstrap.js`](config/bootstrap.js).
-See [schema validation and enforcement](#schema-validation-and-enforcement) for more info.
+See [schema validation and enforcement](#schema-validation-and-enforcement).
 * New passwords will be checked against the [PwnedPasswords API](https://haveibeenpwned.com/API/v3#PwnedPasswords).
 If there is a single hit for the password, an error will be given, and the user will be forced to choose another.
 See [PwnedPasswords integration](#pwnedpasswordscom-integration) for more info.
 * Google Authenticator-style OTP (One-Time Password) functionality; also known as 2FA (2-Factor Authentication).
+SMS is costly and [vulnerable to attack](https://authy.com/blog/understanding-2fa-the-authy-app-and-sms/).
+Please don't use SMS as a primary 2FA method!
+* **Made with 10% more LOVE than the next leading brand!**

 ## Branch Warning

 The `master` branch is experimental, and the [release branch](https://github.com/neonexus/sails-react-bootstrap-webpack/tree/release) (or the [`releases section`](https://github.com/neonexus/sails-react-bootstrap-webpack/releases)) is where one should base their use of this template.

 `master` is **volatile**, likely to change at any time, for any reason; this includes `git push --force` updates.